PaulMakesStuff/Cubemaps-Equirectangular-DualFishEye/README.md

 In time, this will become a collection of scripts to convert to and from equirectangular images and cube maps.

+A more detailed explanation of how the script works can be found on my website, [www.paul-reed.co.uk/programming.htm](http://www.paul-reed.co.uk/programming.html)

 ### Equirectangular from individual cube map files

 ![Output Image](http://www.paul-reed.co.uk/images/fortPoint_Equi.png)